 The walking paths, picnic area and restroom facilities are provided for family and friends to take time to remember, honor and pray for those currently serving in our Armed Forces and pay respect to all veterans, especially those who have given the ultimate sacrifice to preserve the freedom we enjoy each day.

 The Eternal Flame monument was dedicated in 2014 in tribute to all military and veterans.
 It is inscribed with the words “All Gave Some – Some Gave All.”
 Pavers surrounding the monument are engraved with names of those who have served or are serving as designated by loved ones who have purchased them to support the construction and maintenance of the monument.

 The Formal Gardens

-The formal gardens comprise 6 1/2 acres featuring more than 52 varieties of evergreen trees, dozens of varieties of ornamental shrubs and constantly changing displays of annual & perennial flowers.
-Magnificent water features include a 40 x 76 ft. reflecting pond and a newly renovated fountain that leads to a cascading waterfall at the lower end of the gardens.
-The waterfalls were renovated in 2013-2014..
-Several other upgrades are scheduled for the gardens in the upcoming years that will complete a 10-phase restoration project started in 2009.
+The formal gardens comprise 6 1/2 acres featuring more than 52 varieties of evergreen trees, dozens of varieties of ornamental shrubs and constantly changing displays of annual and perennial flowers.
+Magnificent water features include a 40 x 76 foot reflecting pond and a newly renovated fountain that leads to a cascading waterfall at the lower end of the gardens.
 Pergolas with climbing roses, tables, benches and walking paths invite visitors to enjoy the pristinely-maintained gardens.
 Constructed during 1930-1933 as a beautiful and peaceful getaway, the formal gardens won the Pennsylvania Horticulture Society’s Distinguished Garden Award in 1970.